gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

 * invocations performed in elaboration code

-A program may have several elaboration orders depending on its structure.
+A program may have several possible elaboration orders depending on its structure:

   .. code-block:: ada